-Hari is a Senior Lecturer in Biomedical Engineering at Swansea University.
+Hari is an Associate Professor in Biomedical Engineering at Swansea University.
 He did his undergraduate studies 2004-2008 in the Department of Mechanical Engineering at Imperial College London, where he also later completed his PhD titled "Blast loading of fibre reinforced polymer composite structures".
-He worked in the Mechanics of Materials Section and Soft Solids Group 2011-2013 as a postdoc, completing computational and experimental projects related to impact, nonlinear material behaviour and fracture.
+He worked in the Mechanics of Materials Section and Soft Solids Group 2011-2013 as a postdoctoral researcher, completing computational and experimental projects related to impact, nonlinear material behaviour and fracture.

 In 2013, he was awarded a Research Fellowship funded by The Royal British Legion and Imperial College London to study Lung Mechanics in the Department of Bioengineering and The Centre for Blast Injury Studies.
 Here, he developed his research area focused on creating optimised protection strategies against injury, through characterisation of human body biomechanics in trauma.